thycotic/rabbitmq-helper/docs/index.md

-[title]: # (RabbitMq Helper)
+[title]: # (RabbitMq and RabbitMQ Helper)
 [tags]: # (rabbitmq,helper,powershell,cmdlet)
 [priority]: # (1)

-# RabbitMQ Helper
+# RabbitMQ and RabbitMQ Helper

-[RabbitMQ](https://www.rabbitmq.com) is an important component of Secret Server’s on-premises environment, but it is not a Thycotic product and we do not receive revenue for it.
-We built the RabbitMQ Helper to help our customers more easily install RabbitMQ on Windows.
-Only versions of RabbitMQ/Erlang installed through the Thycotic Rabbit MQ Helper are directly supported.
-You can download Rabbit MQ Helper [here](https://updates.thycotic.net/links.ashx?RabbitMqInstaller).
+RabbitMQ is an important component of Secret Server’s on-premises environment, providing a robust framework for queuing messages between Secret Server and its Distributed Engines.
+RabbitMQ is an enterprise-ready software package that provides reliability and clustering functionality superior to other applications.
+For detailed information about RabbitMQ go to https://www.rabbitmq.com/.
+RabbitMQ is not a Thycotic product and we receive do revenue from it.
+We provide direct support for versions of RabbitMQ/Erlang only when they are installed through the Thycotic Rabbit MQ Helper in Windows.

 ## What can the Helper do for Me?